ArthurSudbrackIbarra/cloney/README.md

 - **Template Version**: The version number of your template, allowing users to identify different releases.

 - **Variables**: A list of variables that users can customize during the cloning process.

+### Template Configuration

+The `.cloney.yaml` metadata file also allows you to configure some aspects of your template.
+These configurations are optional and can be omitted if you don't require them.

+- **Ignore Paths**: A list of paths to ignore when cloning the template.
+This is useful for excluding files that are not relevant to the template's customization process.

 ### Template Variables